OK, let us enter controversial territory. Normally, you present your case and then get to the punch line. But to set the

 the impulses of the Tweeter and MidBass are properly synchronised shows that

-100% summing (at minus 6dB) is a reality and by extension provides a working
+100% vector summing (at minus 6dB) is a reality and by extension provides a working

 solution to the off axis response problems usually caused by MidBass